sebschlicht/bachelor-thesis/cluster-setup.md

     $ bin/titan.sh -c <appendix> start

 where the default appendix is `cassandra-cluster` for my custom script `rexster-titan-cassandra.sh`.
-The scripts can watch the status and also stop the components using
+The scripts can watch the status and also stop the components via

     $ bin/titan.sh status
     $ bin/titan.sh stop